PrinceZaman-2005/DatasetLens/README.md

 # DatasetLens
-Open-source dataset inspection and health analysis toolkit for ML data.
+Open-source python library with a modular dataset inspection and health analysis toolkit for ML data.